batlabucd/OHSNAP/README.md

 The `phy` directory is a directory of gene alignment files in Phylip format (http://scikit-bio.org/docs/0.2.3/generated/skbio.io.phylip.html), with each file named after the gene and with the extension `.phy`.
 The sequence ID of each sequence in an alignment is the name of a species present in the species tree (`data/species.tfl`).

 The `proj.config` file is a project configuration file.
-This is what it looks like:
+Here is a template:

 ```
 {
   "branchlbl_dir": "branch_lbls/",
   "labelled_models": [],
   "mod_dir": "models/",
   "phy_dir": "phy/",
   "species_tree": ""
 }
 ```